 What About Quebec and Alberta?

-These two provinces like to do things a bit differently—they don’t have tax agreements with the CRA, so their corporate tax systems run independently.
+These two provinces like to do things a bit differently, they do not have tax agreements with the CRA, so their corporate tax systems run independently.

-In short, if you’re running a business in Canada, understanding the corporate tax rate in Canada means looking at both the federal rate and the specific rules in your province or territory
+In short, if you are running a business in Canada, understanding the corporate tax rate in Canada means looking at both the federal rate and the specific rules in your province or territory.

 Taxes might not be fun, but understanding them can definitely save you headaches (and dollars) in your life!